openearth/aeolis-python/docs/developer/quickstart.rst

 =============

 This section is for developers and contributors of AeoLiS.
 It describes how to get started as a developer with the intention to improve or extend the source code of AeoLiS.
-If you are a user, please see the :ref:`user documentation <installation>` installed.
+If you are a user, please see the :ref:`user documentation <installation>` instead.

-Workflow
+Development workflow
 -----------------------

 AeoLiS is developed in a collaborative way.
 Therefore, it is important to follow the workflow described below as closely as possibble to ensure that the code is always in a working state and that the changes are properly documented.
-Details on how to propose and psuh changes to the source code are documented in our `contributing guidelines <https://github.com/openearth/aeolis-python/blob/main/CONTRIBUTING.md>`_.
+Details on how to propose and push changes to the source code are documented in our `contributing guidelines <https://github.com/openearth/aeolis-python/blob/main/CONTRIBUTING.md>`_.
 This section provides a quick reference.

 .. figure:: ../images/aeolis-workflow.png
    :align: center